 Handwriting is often looked down on by some as old-fashioned; nevertheless, handwritten messages offer something digital cannot: authenticity and personality.

 The customer experience is a massive part of marketing.
 According to HubSpot, “A positive customer experience promotes loyalty, helps you retain customers, and encourages brand advocacy.”
 Most importantly, it influences how a customer feels about the product.
 If they feel good about it, they might come back or recommend it to their friends.
-Personal mail makes customers feel like you value them and care for them.
+Personal mail makes customers feel like you value them.

 Send personalized snail mail on birthdays, thank customers after using your service with a handwritten card, send formal letters of congratulations, and so much more!
-The benefits are almost endless.
+The options are endless.

 Connect With Customers Intimately